 How does this differ from your other bodyweight-training routines?

-This routine is laser-focused on maximal strength & hypertrophy gains and doesn’t have any focus on honing in skills.
+This routine is laser-focused on maximal strength & hypertrophy gains and doesn’t have any focus on skills.
 My other routines tend to have a mix of both strength and skill-training related to gymnastics.
 (However, the beauty of this program is that if you go back to try out skills that you couldn’t do due to a lack of strength, you will find yourself much better at them after a couple months.)

 What equipment is required?